This document tracks downstream implementations and integrations of Gateway API and provides status and resource references for them.

 Traefik is an open source cloud-native application proxy.

-Traefik currently supports the previous
+Traefik currently supports version

-v0.1.x Gateway API specification, check the Kubernetes Gateway Documentation for information on how to deploy and use Traefik's Gateway implementation.
+v0.4.x) of the Gateway API specification, check the Kubernetes Gateway Documentation for information on how to deploy and use Traefik's Gateway implementation.